hugoscurto/entrain/README.md

+# Entrain

+This project is based on the CoLoop project [https://github.com/ircam-cosima/coloop](https://github.com/ircam-cosima/coloop) originally designed by NoDesign and Ircam.

 # CoLoop

 _CoLoop_ is a participative/collaborative ghetto blaster designed by NoDesign.net and IRCAM in the framework of the CoSiMa project.